This article is last updated on 4/2022.

-I Know most of the time you visit the Google to download subtitles, and most of the subtitle website provide .zip files that you have to extract and then load the .srt file to the player.
-If you are doing that, I must tell you can drop the subtitle file right into the pot player, just make sure the subtitle is the same video currently playing.
+I Know most of the time you visit Google to download subtitles, and most of the subtitle websites provide .zip files that you have to extract and then load the .srt file to the player.
+If you are doing that, I must tell you you can drop the subtitle file right into the pot player, just make sure the subtitle is the same video currently playing.
 But that is perhaps not the best method to deal with subtitles, and it’s the pain in your hand if you’re going to watch all the episodes of the Game of Thrones.
 Much painful if you have seasons to catch up.
-That’s where the God came and will help you.
+That’s where God came and will help you.

-One great feature of potplayer is the online subtitle finder, however, by default you’ll need few clicks to download and load subtitles from the internet of a serial or movie which is currently playing.
+One great feature of PotPlayer is the online subtitle finder, however, by default you’ll need a few clicks to download and load subtitles from the internet of a serial or movie which is currently playing.
 But why bother, Let’s make the process automatic so the next time Potplayer will automatically search on the internet and load the subtitle for you instantly.

 Load your favorite movie inside the PotPlayer, and you can also try Hollywood serials episodes.
 Right-click inside the video screen > subtitles > online subtitles searching > download subtitles from...
 It will launch the subtitle downloader screen.

 Select “always use” setting for the auto search option.
 And “load the first found subtitles” for after searching option.
 Additionally, you can make PotPlayer display the subtitle downloader box whenever a video starts playing by checking the “show this dialog when subtitles are found with the auto search” option to view all the available subtitles for The video file that is playing.
 You’re done now.

 Tip: You can always select a subtitle and click on the “Load selected subtitle” to quickly load the subtitle to enjoy your movie along with understating.
 Also, there is an option to save a subtitle to your local hard drive for offline use.